julelang/jule/std/jule/README.md

 - **(3)** The `Generics` field of `sema::TypeAlias` stores generic type declaration of the type alias.
 They also will be used for the underlying structure type for the generic handling.
 The `alias` field of the underlying `sema::Struct` will point to the owner `sema::TypeAlias`.

 - **(4)** If the `referencer.owner` field of `sema::TypeChecker` structure is type alias which is uses `TypeChecker` instance to build it's own destination type kind.
 This is the hard reference to owner.
 Always points to root type alias of this build even in nested type builds.
-Used to collect generic dependencies (see (3)) and etc. of type aliaes.
+Used to collect generic dependencies (see (3)) and etc. of type aliases.

 - **(5)** Enum types should be checked first.
 They handled like grouped constant variable declarations with minor differences.
 Enum types does not supports analysis during evaluation if needed.
 Therefore we need to check/set-up enums first.
 All enum items should be use type of enum.
 For circular references, this metadata should be assigned before evaluation.
 That's why we need to handle enums first before the analysis.